tsbinns/tsbinns.github.io/CV.md

       &mdash; Einstein Center for Neurosciences Berlin.
     </h4>
     <p class="CV-desc" style="margin-top: 0;">
-      Of almost 1,000 applicants, I was one of around only 30 people to be accepted for this prestigious and extremely competitive fellowship.
+      Of almost 1,000 applicants, I was one of only a handful of people to be accepted for this prestigious and extremely competitive fellowship.
 Associated with my work as a <a href="#ECN_Fellow">Ph.D.
 Fellow of the Einstein Center for Neurosciences Berlin</a>, Germany.
     </p>

   <h3 class="CV-header"><a id="ReTune_Poster_Prize" class="section-ID">10/2023</a></h3>